ryankirkland/customer-data-analysis/README.md

 #### One-Tailed Hypothesis Test to Determine with 95% Confidence Battery Company Does Not Need to Investigate Manufacturer

  - In the early stages, the battery company's tolerance for defect is higher as they work out kinks with the manufacturer and battery design.
-They are consistently researching defective product to fix known issues, but in the early stages are willing to manage defects up to 5%, as which stage they would request a formal investigation into the manufacturer to determine whether or not the root cause of defect is a result of manufacturing practices as opposed to a design flaw.
+They are consistently researching defective product to fix known issues, but in the early stages are willing to manage defects up to 5%, at which stage they would request a formal investigation into the manufacturer to determine whether or not the root cause of defect is a result of manufacturing practices as opposed to a design flaw.

  - The null hypthesis in this test would be that the defective rate for these batteries will fall at or below 5% as future orders come through based on the current sample of orders and customer returns/defects.